apache/hudi/website/versioned_docs/version-0.9.0/quick-start-guide.md

 ```
 **Notice**

-1、The merge-on condition must be the primary keys currently.
+1.The merge-on condition can be only on primary keys.
+Support to merge based on other fields will be added in future.
-2、Merge-On-Read table has not support partial update.
+2. Support for partial updates for Merge-On-Read table will be added in future.
 e.g.
 ```sql
  merge into h0 using s0